taetscher/interactiveICARUS/index.md

                                 </div>
                                 <div class="col-sm-12 col-md-12 col-lg-8">
                                     <h6 class="name">BENJAMIN SCHUEPBACH</h6>
-                                    <p>Benjamin is doing a Master's degree in Geography at the University of Bern, Switzerland.
+                                    <p>Benjamin is currently pursuing a Master's degree in Geography at the University of Bern, Switzerland.
 His other interests mainly consist of handball and quality banter.
 He has been to India once.</p>
                                     <p>Coding Languages: mainly Python. <br><a href="mailto:benjamin.schuepbach@students.unibe.ch">Contact me here!</a><br><a href="https://github.com/taetscher" target="_blank">Follow me on GitHub!</a></p>
                                 </div>
                             </div>